Interview with MFG IT Director – Paresh Patel

 Recently, Paresh sat down with Suhas Patil, Founder & CEO at Sankey Solutions to discuss the role of technology in the evolution of retail industry and the challenges and opportunities in transforming the industry.

-As consumers have turned towards smaller store formats, they are interacting with convenience retailers in new and different ways.
+As consumers have turned towards small-format stores, they are interacting with convenience retailers in new and different ways.
 Most interestingly for me, digital engagement has grown massively over the last few years.
-At the front end, we are seeing the use of app and online drive consumer discovery, engagement and loyalty.
-Of equal importance to retailer success, though, are advances in the back office.
+At the front end, we are witnessing the use of mobile apps to drive online consumer discovery, engagement and loyalty.
+Of equal importance to retailer’s success, are advances in the back office.
 Enhancements in real time business information, analytics and reporting technology has provided retailers with a much greater understanding of their customer base.
-Armed with this knowledge we’re seeing retailers make quicker, smarter decisions, all aimed at improving the customer experience.
+Armed with this knowledge.
+We’re seeing retailers make quicker, smarter decisions, all aimed at improving the customer experience.

 As a guiding principle, technology must enhance the customer experience and satisfaction.
 Technology for technology’s sake is expensive for the retailer and confusing for the customer.
 Retailers should embrace only those technological advances which will improve their efficiency and the customer experience.
 Ultimately, this will drive probability.

 To be successful, all departments (not just IT!) must understand and engage with the technology that has been adopted.
 If there is not a buy-in across the business, the potential of the technology will not be fully unlocked.